vertocode/kobe-shot-model/README.md

 Below is the diagram that outlines the steps and processes involved in the **Kobe Shot Model** project, from data ingestion to model deployment and monitoring.

 ![Project Flow](docs/project_flow.png)

+## How Do Streamlit, MLFlow, PyCaret, and Scikit-Learn Support the Pipeline?

+**Q: How do these tools assist in building the machine learning pipeline?**

+**A:** Each tool plays a crucial role in different stages of the pipeline:

+- **MLflow**:
+  - **Experiment Tracking**: Logs model parameters, metrics, and artifacts to track experiments.
+  - **Model Registry**: Stores different versions of models, facilitating easy comparison and deployment.
+  - **Monitoring**: Helps in evaluating model performance over time.

+- **PyCaret**:
+  - **Automated Training**: Simplifies the process of training and comparing multiple models with minimal code.
+  - **Model Evaluation**: Provides built-in tools to assess model performance using various metrics.

+- **Scikit-Learn**:
+  - **Feature Engineering & Preprocessing**: Offers robust tools for feature selection, scaling, and transformation.
+  - **Model Training**: Implements various machine learning algorithms, including logistic regression and decision trees.

+- **Streamlit**:
+  - **Interactive Dashboard**: Enables visualization of predictions and model insights in a user-friendly web app.
+  - **Deployment**: Facilitates easy deployment of models with an intuitive UI for end users.

+By integrating these tools, the pipeline ensures efficient model training, evaluation, deployment, and monitoring.